Elements code tutorial

 NOTE: The characters outside the public keys are delimiters that indicate public key and ‘n of m’ requirements.
 For example, the template for a 1-of-1 fedpegscript would be ‘5121

 If we generate a peg-in address from Alice’s daemon you’ll notice the returned data contains two properties:

 If we execute the command again you’ll notice that the returned data changes:

-The reason is that each time we generate a new peg-in address we are asking the daemon to create a new sidechain address as well as a new script that will need satisfying in order to spend the peg-in input.
+The reason is that each time we generate a new peg-in address we are asking the daemon to create a new mainchain address, as well as a new script that will need satisfying in order to claim the peg-in.

 With that established, let’s store the data returned in some variables for use later:

 ADDRS=$(e1-cli getpeginaddress) MAINCHAIN=$(echo $ADDRS | jq '.mainchain_address' | tr -d '"') SIDECHAIN=$(echo $ADDRS | jq '.claim_script' | tr -d '"')

 We’ll be moving bitcoin to this address so we’ll check existing balances in our Bitcoin wallet first:

 That shows a current balance of 50 bitcoin:

 Now we’ll send funds to our unique Watchmen P2SH address: